top of page

 TRY THIS TODAY: Replace the word ‘but’ or ‘however’ with the word ‘and.’
 Try it with the examples above and listen to how it sounds.
 Can you see in each example how using the word ‘and’ ever so slightly changes how the message will be received?
 It takes away defensiveness, feeling dismissed, quasi-inferring someone is not as smart as you.

 Want to become a believer?
 For the next 24 hours try this communication skills exercise: In any conversation you have, see how often others use the word ‘but.’
-Sure, there are times it’s the right word to use.
+Sure, there are times when it’s the right word to use.
 And I suspect you will notice how often using the word ‘and’ would have been more effective.

 Thanks to the insights of Marshall Goldsmith and Linda Finkle for this great communication tip.